softwaremill/jekyll-softwaremill/_posts/company/2015-05-28-comparing-akka-stream-scalaz-stream.md

 First we define a fold-Sink which always contains the last element seen, hence will materialize to a `Future[Int]`.
 Then we use the (mutable) graph builder & DSL to define how data should flow in the system.
 To do that, we create a specialized `merge` component (more on that later), which has two inputs and one output.
 We connect the two inputs to the input list, and the output to the sink that we have define earlier.
 It's a closed graph since all inputs & outputs are connected; it is also possible to define a partial graph with a given shape.
 Once defined, the graph `g` is immutable and can be materialized multiple times.

-The most important part is of course the `SortedMerge` component which can be implemented using the provided `FlexiMerge` DSL for defining arbitrary merges.
-See [MergeSortedStreams.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/MergeSortedStreams.scala) for the full source, as it is a bit long.
-You will probably recognize a very similar state machine as we have defined in the scalaz-stream example!
-However, the case when one stream is finished is handled differently and we need some mutable state (`outstanding`) to store the element which was read from one of the streams but not yet emitted.
+The most important part is of course the `SortedMerge` component which can be implemented using the provided `GraphStage` DSL for defining arbitrary splits/merges.
+See [MergeSortedStreams.scala](https://github.com/softwaremill/streams-tests/blob/master/src/main/scala/com/softwaremill/streams/MergeSortedStreams.scala) for the full source, as it is quite long!
+I must admit that the API provided by `GraphStage` is very low-level and error-prone.
+I'm sure it's flexible, but it's very easy to make a mistake at some point: remembering to correctly sequence `pull`, `push`, `grab` etc. invocations (and not miss anything, as it can cause demand not to be propagated!) is tricky.
+I think I got that code correctly only beacuse it's checked by [ScalaCheck](https://www.scalacheck.org).

-Unfortunately, using the current `FlexiMerge` implementation it is **not possible** to implement the `SortedMerge` correctly, as it is not allowed to emit elements when the input stream finished (see [akka issue #16753](https://github.com/akka/akka/issues/16753)).
+Comparing to the declarative state machine from scalaz-stream, the akka-stream version is harder to read and reason about.

 # Parallel processing